 This page contains an outline of the courses required for the program.
 Students must complete all the foundation courses and be accepted to the concentration in order to take concentration and advanced core courses.
 Students can take core courses while they are completing their foundation courses.
-For help with planning your courses, please see your advisor or the department office.
+For help with planning your courses, please see your advisor or the department manager.
 Detailed course descriptions and prerequisites can be found on the University Catalog.

 These courses make up 30 credits of the concentration.
 They provide an entry level insight on basic accounting, economics, and statistics.

 Several of your foundation courses also count as General University Requirements (GURs).
 Look for classes in the course lists that are labeled as "GUR."

 DSCI 205 - Business Statistics - Waivable with AP credit

 MIS 220 - Intro to Business Computer Systems

 Note: Students have the option of testing out of MIS 220.

 - ECON 206 - Introduction to Microeconomics - SSC GUR